rohbot/wenet/README.md

 * v0.2 - Second test flight on Horus 39, with LDPC FEC enabled.
 Read more here: http://www.rowetel.com/?p=5344
 * v0.3 - Third test flight on Horus 40 - 2nd Jan 2017.
 Added GPS overlay support.
 Read more here: http://www.areg.org.au/archives/206627
 * v0.4 - SHSSP 2017 Launches (Horus 41 & 42) - 22nd Jan 2017.
 Added IMU and simultaneous capture from two cameras (Visible and Near-IR).
 Two payloads were flown, each with two cameras.
 A third payload (same as on Horus 40) was also flown, which captured the image below.
 Read more here: http://www.areg.org.au/archives/206739
+* v0.5 - Minor updates.
+Flown on Horus 43 and 44.

 ![Image downlinked via Wenet on Horus 42](http://rfhead.net/temp/horus_42_small.jpg)

 The above image was captured on Horus 42, and downlinked via Wenet.
 The original downlinked resolution was 1920x1440, and has since been re-sized.
 The full resolution version is available here: http://rfhead.net/temp/horus_42_full.jpg

 ## Ubuntu 16.04 RX
-* There is now a guide on how to set up a RX station using Ubuntu within the INSTALL_ubuntu file
+* There is now a guide on how to set up a RX station using Ubuntu within the INSTALL_ubuntu file.
+This receive approach does not require GNURadio.

 ## WARNING: The below information is outdated (I'll update it eventually...).
 Use the above installation guide.